aaronbloomfield/ics/hws/hw-ethics.md

 We are going to use the ChatGPT generative AI tool for this assignment.
 You can create an account at [https://chat.openai.com/](https://chat.openai.com/).

 Play around a bit with ChatGPT to get the hang of how it works.
 Give it a prompt, or use one of the prompts they provide.
-In particular, once it generates a response, you can then modify that response ("make the answer longer" or "phrase that answer in the style of dr. suess", "phrase that answer in iambic pentameter", etc.).
+In particular, once it generates a response, you can then modify that response ("make the answer longer" or "phrase that answer in the style of Dr. Seuss", "phrase that answer in iambic pentameter", etc.).

 ### Part 2: Choose challenge